 There’s no need to do anything, processes will be managed by the supervisor.

 Supervisor is a process control system that enables you to monitor and control processes on systems running Linux.
 When supervisor is running, it will automatically start the application at boot and will handle process failures.
 The installer script automatically configured supervisor for your ERPNext application.
-You can learn more about supervisors here.
+You can learn more about supervisor here.

 You can check processes handled by supervisor by using the command: